aisamanra/s-cargot/README.md

   four)
 ~~~~

-For lots of situations, we might want to choose a different indentation strategy based
-on the first expression within a proper list: for example, Common Lisp source code is often
-formatted so that, following a `defun` token, we have the function name and arguments
-on the same line, and then the body of the function indented some amount subsequently.
+In many situations, we might want to choose a different indentation strategy based on the first expression within a proper list: for example, Common Lisp source code is often formatted so that, following a `defun` token, the function name and arguments are on the same line, and then the body of the function is indented a fixed amount.
 We can express an approximation of that strategy like this:

 ~~~~.haskell
 >>> let strategy (A ident) | "def" `Text.isPrefixOf` ident = SwingAfter 2; strategy _ = Align